samuelfneumann/Construct/README.md

 Construct.py would import the imports file.
 Construct.py would **not** import torch.
 Construct.py runs the actual source code of the includes file (it does not import the includes file), and so Construct.py would import torch when `import torch` is placed in the includes file.
+Hence if you ever need to construct an object from another module, the `import` statement **must** be in the includes file.

 Actually, the includes file can be used to defined anything you want Construct.py to know about.
 For example, you could define a function in that